bmripper/bmripper.github.io/ai_project.md

 Wall time: 1min 30s
 ```

 This code block sets up the reinforcement Q-learning structure.
-Establishes the Q matrix based on the state-action possible pairs, the exploring parameter gamma, the functions for communicating the possible moves based on the programs current state, and the most optimal move given the Q matrix (if it isn't exploring).
+Establishes the Q matrix based on the state-action possible pairs, the exploring parameter gamma, the functions for communicating the possible moves based on the model's current state, and the most optimal move given the Q matrix (if it isn't exploring).

 ```python
 Q = np.matrix(np.zeros([MATRIX_SIZE,MATRIX_SIZE], dtype=int))